 Hobby growers can usually get away with a couple of fans to control heat and humidity, while commercial growers will most likely need to incorporate air conditioning systems.

-By considering the room size, the wattage of the lighting system, and the heat created by CO2 burners, an indoor gardener can more accurately determine the amount of air conditioning he or she will need to provide the optimal atmospheric conditions.
+By considering the room size, the wattage of the lighting system, and the heat created by CO2 burners, an indoor grower can more accurately determine the amount of air conditioning he or she will need to provide the optimal atmospheric conditions.

 Regardless of the size or type of indoor garden, the basics of a ventilation system will always remain the same: to control temperature and humidity and to provide the plants with CO2 for photosynthesis.